The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations

 We shall examine whether (non-)social guilt can evolve in such structured populations, e.g. through clustering of similarly emotionally prone individuals.
 Social guilt, and social emotions in general, depend upon awareness of the thoughts, feelings or actions of others in the environment \citep{hareli2008s,burnett2009development}.
-Thus, choosing to be social can be (much) more costly compared to being non-social, requiring efforts to understand others' thoughts and feelings and the context behind their actions; while non-sociality only requires awareness of one's own internal physical state.
-Hence, one might inquire whether and when such a more cost-efficient (but more easily exploitable as we will see) non-social strategy can evolve, depending on the underlying network structure.
+Thus, choosing to be social can be (much) more costly compared to being non-social, requiring efforts to understand or be more aware, through observation of others' thoughts and feelings and the context behind their actions; while non-sociality only requires awareness of one's own internal physical state.
+Non-social guilt is an internal mechanism -- \textit{I} did something bad to another, therefore \textit{I} feel suffering as a consequence.
+This requires no awareness of the other's emotional state.
+Social guilt is more akin to a norm.
+I only feel guilt if the other person is also repentant.
+In other words, I only feel guilt if they also feel when they have broken a norm, so that there is something for me to feel guilty about.
+Hence, one might inquire whether and when such a more cost-efficient non-social strategy can evolve (though more easily exploitable as we will see), depending on the specific underlying network structure.

-Herein we fundamentally extend and generalise the work we set forth in \citep{Luis2017AAMAS}, which constructed theoretical models representing guilt to study its role in promoting pro-social behaviour, in the context of EGT using the Iterative Prisoners’ Dilemma (IPD).
+Herein, we fundamentally extend and generalise the work we set forth in \citep{Luis2017AAMAS}, which constructed theoretical models representing guilt to study its role in promoting pro-social behaviour, in the context of EGT using the Iterative Prisoners’ Dilemma (IPD).
 Guilt was modelled in terms of two joint features.
 Firstly, guilt involving a record of transgressions formalized as a counter tracking the number of offences.
-Secondly, guilt involving too a threshold over which the guilty agent must alleviate its strained internal state, through deliberate change of behaviour plus self-punishment, as required by the guilty feelings, both of which changes affect the game's payoff for the guilty agent.
+Secondly, guilt involving a threshold over which the guilty agent must alleviate its strained internal state, by means of deliberate change of behaviour plus self-punishment, as required by the negative feelings of guilt, changes such that would affect the game's payoff for the guilty party.